I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_net_device_pnp_event.md

 Reserved for NDIS.

-`PortNumber`

-The source port of the PnP event notification.
-If the status indication is not specific to a port,

-     <b>PortNumber</b> is zero.

 ## Remarks
 To provide a device PnP event notification, NDIS passes a pointer to a <b>NET_DEVICE_PNP_EVENT</b> structure
     to the